 These companies are machines and want you in the door as quickly as possible and into placement as quickly as possible.
 To achieve this, they sacrifice customer service and career support.

-Type Two: The second type of recruiter – often independent, as opposed to a nationwide chain – tends to specialise in a specific sector or selection of sectors and will limit activities to a set area.
+Type two: The second type of recruiter - often independent, as opposed to a nationwide chain - tends to specialise in a specific sector or selection of sector and will limit activities to a set area.
 This recruiter invests time in fostering strong relationships with businesses within their region.

 It's for this reason that companies value recruiters who specialise in their sector as much as the recruiters need the clients themselves for business.
 Therefore, the first and foremost thing that a good recruiter does is recruit the right people with corresponding skills and personality that fits the business